dhis2/reference-org-unit-sync/README.md

 * Organisation unit groups: creates and updates
 * Organisation unit group sets: creates and updates

-This is an example meant to guide you in implementing your own organisation unit synchronisation solution.
+This is an example meant to guide you in developing your own organisation unit synchronisation solution.
 It **SHOULD NOT** be used directly in production without adapting it to your local context.

 ## Quick Start